avalondrey/ios-anti-revoke/README.md

 There's no warranty to this or anything really.
 Just don't be an idiot I suppose.

+I'll be maintaining this list and adding in any new domains Apple may add for cert verification.

 # Instructions
 Import one of two into Pi-Hole or a DNS blocker of your choice: